AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 ![Glimmer Scaffold App Windows Preferences](/images/glimmer-scaffolding-app-windows-preferences.png)

-In order to run the app after making changes, you must run the `glimmer run`.
+In order to run the app after making changes, you can run the `glimmer run`.
 It automatically detects the generated run script under the `bin` directory and uses it as an argument.

 ```
 glimmer run